Volvo Super Olympian

 The Volvo Super Olympian was a low-floor double-decker bus manufactured by Volvo.
-It replaced the 3-axle version of Volvo Olympian.
+It replaced the 3-axle version of the Volvo Olympian (The Volvo B7TL replaced the 2-Axle version).
 The chassis had the designated manufacturer code B10TL.

 History

 The Volvo Super Olympian was unveiled in 1998, with one chassis being sent to Hong Kong for a motor show held by International Union of Public Transport in the same year.
 The chassis was later returned to the United Kingdom.

 Chassis design

 The Super Olympian chassis was based on the Volvo Olympian.
 The front radiator was moved behind the front axle on the 12 metre version, or in front of the second axle for the 10.6 metre version (due to its shorter wheelbase).
 In order to lower the chassis further, the assisted steering function of the middle axle was cancelled.
 The suspension system has also been largely modified so that it is electronically controlled instead of moving passively.
 One special feature is that after turning, the suspension unit does not return to normal, remaining tilted to either the left or right, until the bus becomes stationary.

 An option for 11.3 metre length of Super Olympian was also available, but no orders were received.

 The Super Olympian was powered by the Volvo D10A-285 (Euro 2 or Euro 3), with a maximum power of 285 hp, coupled to either a ZF Ecomat or 3-speed Voith DIWA 863.3 automatic transmission.
 Its somewhat insufficient diesel engine power has earned some mildly derisive nicknames in Hong Kong.
 The most common are "豬" (pig), "扒" (meat cutlet) and "豬扒" (pork chop, derived from the pronunciation of the word "Super").

 Initially, the Super Olympian chassis were built in Volvo's factory in Irvine, Scotland.
 After the closure of the factory in mid-2000, production was moved to Wrocław, Poland.